Sinamirshahi/snakeflex/README.md

 * **Network restrictions** - Use firewall rules to limit access

 ### Development Tips
-* Built binaries are portable - no Go installation needed on target machines
+* Built binaries are portable with embedded templates - no external files needed
 * Multiple concurrent output streams are handled safely (stdout + stderr)
 * File operations provide real-time feedback in the terminal (Full Mode)
 * The current Python script file is protected from accidental deletion
 * Secure mode provides the same terminal experience with zero file management risk
+* Custom templates override embedded ones automatically

 ## 🎉 Acknowledgments

 Inspired by the need for a complete, browser-based Python development environment that works everywhere while maintaining security flexibility.
-Built with love for the Python community and educators who need powerful, accessible, and secure tools.
+Built with love for the Python community and educators who need powerful, accessible, and secure tools with zero-dependency distribution.

 ## 🗺️ Roadmap